ruiyunkoh/project1/README.md

 <li> The project was built on Visual Studio Code and monitored using Visual Studio Code Live Server.
 <li> The project was committed, staged, and pushed to GitHub on a usual basis.
 <li> The Github repository https://github.com/ruiyunkoh/project1 was created, before the master branch of the website is deployed and saved to the Github pages.
-<li> All images, javascript, css are in their respective section folders, the main site named index.html and the README file in the root folder.
+<li> All images, javascript, css are in their respective section folders (home page/map app), the main site named index.html and the README file in the root folder.

 # 6. Credits
   <li> <a href="https://leafletjs.com/">Leaflet API</a></li>